1. The Opportunity for Reinvention

 Documental Acts (D-Acts) involve handling the physical or digital form of information: archiving, transmitting, formatting, printing.
 They are about the carrier of information rather than its content or the commitments it represents.

-The practical significance of this classification for AI system design is pretty direct.
-I-Acts and D-Acts are, in general, safe candidates for automation, where "safe" means the act itself is not where organizational commitment is created, not that automation is risk-free in every operational sense.
+The O-Act/I-Act/D-Act classification is where AI system design decisions become actionable.
+I-Acts and D-Acts are, in general, sound candidates for automation, where "sound" means the act itself is not where organizational commitment is created.
 They do not replace human accountability because they never carried it in the first place.
 O-Acts are a different matter.
 When an AI system performs what is structurally an O-Act, i.e. when it makes or accepts a commitment on behalf of the organization, the accountability question becomes critical.
 Either a human remains responsible for that commitment, or the commitment has no accountable party behind it.

 4. The ProMatch Example